There's a Whole Lotta Kansas

 As we drive, Tyler quizzes me on my knowlege of the state capitols, laughing as I fail abysmally.
 Somehow, I managed to get through school having learned every country and capital of the world… but not the fifty states of the USA.

-The Geographic Center of the USAThe Geographic Center of the USA
+The Geographic Center of the USA

 I am driving in eastern Kansas now, as the sun is setting.
 Tyler is asleep already, by my side, and I am awash with a rush of a comforting feeling: it's a real sense of coming home that I didn't get in California, Nevada, Utah, Colorado, or any other part of Kansas.